 Ginella's Top 5 golf courses in Northern Ireland

-I can't argue much with this list, as these are the go-to five courses to play when visiting.
+I can't argue much with his list, as these are the go-to links to play when visiting.
 In my opinion, Northern Ireland can go toe-to-toe with Ireland's popular southwest in terms of appeal for golf groups.
 Here are a few things the North can boast over the southwest:

 - The best one-two punch in golf: Royal County Down and Royal Portrush.